diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

 </div>

 Finding such straight paths for real-life datasets like images is of course much less straightforward.
-But the conclusion remains the same: The optimal integration method depends on the data and the models prediction.
+But the conclusion remains the same: The optimal integration method depends on the data distribution.

 Two important takeaways from deterministic sampling: